Ideal Social Gas: Emergent Thermodynamic Observables in an Effective Model of Social Dynamics: Interpretation of the results

 Consider first the case of a fixed volume.
 The first idealization is where the set of available positions remains fixed.
 This constant volume scenario requires fixed walls that artificially do not allow positions to go further than a certain point.
 This is the case of well established norms that are not challenged by individuals.
 As an effective explanation, the reason behind the rigidity of the wall is not relevant for now.

 In physics, higher temperatures yield higher pressures.
 This can also be appreciated in the equation (\ref{SEOS}) for the social model presented here, and the reason is statistical: higher $T$ (lower $\beta$) means faster changes in individual stances that, in turn, imply a larger probability for individuals to reach the boundary of what is socially allowed by norms, described here by the boundary and quantified by $V$.

+From this perspective, pressure can be understood as an emergent boundary effect generated statistically by the motion of the population in stance-space.
+In this sense, pressure may be interpreted as a form of social boundary pressure generated collectively by the dynamics of the population.
+Thus, the equation of state does not merely relate abstract variables, but encodes how the statistical aggregation of microscopic stance dynamics can produce macroscopic tendencies toward the expansion or preservation of socially accessible regions.

 If those in control of the boundaries wish to maintain them (or even moving them inward, that is, making norms more restrictive), a type of Newton's third law could naturally be proposed: the integrity of the boundary is preserved by exerting a force back on the colliding particle (enforcement of the norm), and the greater the particle's attempt, the greater the reacting force.
 In fact, extreme scenarios where the boundaries break are possible in both physical and social contexts.

 Alternatively, if the pressure is fixed, we can also appreciate a direct relation between how fast the stances change, indicated by temperature, and the possible stances allowed by the relevant norms, indicated by volume.
 A fixed social pressure can be understood as a set of norms enforced with constant intensity.
 This means that even when the population is colliding with the boundaries (set by the norms) with increasing energy and frequency, those in charge of enforcing the norms do not change the intensity of their response to preserve them.
 This results in the population colliding with the boundaries, achieving the effect of pushing them outward, hence increasing the region of allowed stances, indicated by the corresponding volume.